-Policy proposals and regular updates have been shared with key stakeholders during the pandemic including the DHSC, the PSA, unions and professional bodies.
-HCPC has also been in correspondence with the PSA to consider the impact of Covid-19 on the current and future performance reviews.
+Policy proposals and regular updates have been shared with key stakeholders during the pandemic including the Department of Health and Social Care (DHSC), the PSA, unions and professional bodies.
+HCPC has also been in correspondence with the PSA to consider the impact of Covid-19 on current and future performance reviews.